Rebic joins Milan as Silva moves to Eintracht Frankfurt

+Ante Rebic has completed his switch to AC Milan, with Andre Silva moving in the opposite direction to Eintracht Frankfurt.

-Rebic joins Milan on the European transfer deadline, the Croatia international swapping the Bundesliga for Serie A on a two-year loan deal.
+Rebic joins Milan on Monday's transfer deadline, the Croatia international swapping the Bundesliga for Serie A on a two-year loan deal.

 He moved to Fiorentina from RNK Split in 2013 but struggled to make an impact before being loaned out to RB Leipzig and Hellas Verona.